-A truly godly marriage is built upon the love, honor, and respect God commands husbands and wives to have.
-And a marriage in which both spouses seek concrete ways to show these is sure to last!
+A truly godly marriage is built upon the love, honor, and respect God wants us to have for each other.
+And when both spouses seek concrete ways to show these the marriage is sure to last!

 “Don’t let kindness and truth forsake you.
 Bind them around your neck.
 Write them on the tablet of your heart.”Proverbs 3:3 WEB

 We have an innate need of stability and someone we can count on to remain faithful.
 A godly marriage meets this need when both spouses commit to lovingly stand by each other through life.
 Ruth demonstrated this kind of loyal faithfulness to her mother-in-law, and undoubtedly carried it into her marriage with Boaz.
 Have you brought such devoted loyalty into your marriage?